aloy5555/extreme-rick-roll-virus-/README.md

-this is actualy created with chatGPT itself.
+This is actualy created with chatGPT itself.
+Soon there wil be even a .exe of it.